 Sharp and shallow reef on the inside of the right-hander

-Mid to low tide
+Mid to low

 Dry Season; April – October